godbout/AlfredWorkflowUpdater/README.md

 1. your GitHub repo, like: "[godbout/WooshyWindowToTheForeground](https://github.com/godbout/WooshyWindowToTheForeground)"
 2. the check frequency you want, in minutes, like: "60"

-Alfred Workflow Updater writes a file called `last_checked.plist` in your Workflow cache folder that holds when the last online check was made.
+Alfred Workflow Updater writes a file called `last_checked.plist` in your Workflow cache folder that holds information about the last online check.
-When the threshold is passed, Alfred Workflow Updater checks online if there's an update available for your Workflow, comparing your current local Workflow version against the online latest version available on GitHub.
+When the threshold you specified as a argument (see above) is passed, Alfred Workflow Updater checks online if there's an update available for your Workflow, comparing your current local Workflow version against the online latest version available on GitHub.
 If a an update is found, Alfred Workflow Updater drops an `update_available.plist` file in your Workflow cache folder.
 This file contains your latest release info (version, file URL, page URL).

-All you have to do is pick up that file and show the update whenever you want.
+All you have to do is pick up that file and show the update whenever and however you want in your own Alfred Workflow.
-Add an [item variable](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/#variables) to your Alfred Result with the name "AlfredWorkflowUpdater_action" and the value "update".
+Add an [item variable](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/#variables) to your Alfred Result with the name `AlfredWorkflowUpdater_action` and the value `update`.
 BOOM.
 Done.

 # Hmm, any screenshot?